 Raiders vs. Packers Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

-On Monday, October 9, 2023 at Allegiant Stadium, the Las Vegas Raiders (1-3) are favored by just 1 point as they attempt to halt a three-game skid in a matchup against the Green Bay Packers (2-2).
-The game's over/under has been listed at 44.5 points.
+The Las Vegas Raiders (1-3) are small, 2.5-point favorites as they try to halt their three-game losing streak in a matchup against the Green Bay Packers (2-2) on Monday, October 9, 2023 at Allegiant Stadium.
+For this game, the over/under has been set at 45.5 points.

-The betting insights and trends for the Raiders can be seen in this article before you bet on their matchup with Packers.
-Before the Packers take on the Raiders, prepare for the matchup by checking out their recent betting trends and insights.
+As the Raiders prepare for this matchup against the Packers, take a look at their recent betting trends and insights.
+The Packers' recent betting trends and insights can be found below before they face the Raiders.

 Watch the NFL this season on Fubo!